 If you are staying home this Holiday season, you want to be sure your bedroom becomes your sanctuary to keep you calm and collected, especially if your family is staying over.
 Your mattress should be helping you get the best possible sleep no matter how many hours you are in bed.
-Essentia mattresses are proven to enhance the time you spend in Deep Sleep and REM sleep cycles by 20%!
-That’s huge, especially if you are only logging 6 hours of sleep a night.
+Essentia mattresses are proven to extend the time you spend in Deep Sleep and REM sleep cycles by 20% to 60%!
+That’s huge, especially if you are only logging 5 hours of sleep a night.
 More time spent in these cycles helps your mind and body to recover from the day so you wake up feeling refreshed and ready to Rise & Thrive!

 Now that we’ve shared our tips to keep you on track this holiday season, it’s time to share some hosting tips to ensure your guests feel at home and you feel relaxed.
 Plan out what you need to purchase and don’t wait until the last minute.